CSC4360Project2/Project-2-Virtual-Marketplace/README.md

-# Virtual Marketplace for Digital Art App
+# Virtual Marketplace for Digital Art

 ## Overview

-Welcome to our Virtual Marketplace for Digital Art App project repository!
-This project aims to develop a user-friendly mobile application that empowers individuals to efficiently track their expenses and manage their budgets effectively.
-The Expense Tracker Application provides a comprehensive financial management solution by integrating features such as expense categorization, budget goal setting, and visual reporting.
+Welcome to our Virtual Marketplace for Digital Art project repository! it is a mobile application designed to empower artists by providing a platform to showcase and sell their digital artwork.
+This app will enable buyers to explore digital art collections, chat with artists for inquiries or commissions, and complete purchases in a secure and user-friendly environment.
+By integrating essential features such as buyer profiles, real-time messaging, and secure payment systems, the project aims to create a thriving virtual ecosystem for digital art enthusiasts.

 ## Group Members: